Key Takeaway

 Do telehealth peptide clinics charge more than local providers?

 Not always.
 Telehealth clinics often have lower overhead and may pass savings to patients.
-However, some charge premium membership fees.
+But some charge premium membership fees.
 Compare the total monthly cost, including the peptide, consultation, labs, and shipping, before committing.

 Is there a generic version of MOTS-c?